Refactorable number: Properties

 There are still unsolved problems regarding refactorable numbers.
-Colton asked if there are there arbitrarily large $n$ such that both $n$ and $n + 1$ are refactorable.
+Colton asked if there are arbitrarily large $n$ such that both $n$ and $n + 1$ are refactorable.
 Zelinsky wondered if there exists a refactorable number $n_0 \equiv a \mod m$, does there necessarily exist $n > n_0$ such that $n$ is refactorable and $n \equiv a \mod m$.

 History

-First defined by Curtis Cooper and Robert E. Kennedy where they showed that the tau numbers have natural density zero, they were later rediscovered by Simon Colton using a computer program he had made which invents and judges definitions from a variety of areas of mathematics such as number theory and graph theory.
+First defined by Curtis Cooper and Robert E. Kennedy where they showed that the tau numbers have natural density zero, they were later rediscovered by Simon Colton using a computer program he wrote ("HR") which invents and judges definitions from a variety of areas of mathematics such as number theory and graph theory.
 Colton called such numbers "refactorable".
 While computer programs had discovered proofs before, this discovery was one of the first times that a computer program had discovered a new or previously obscure idea.
 Colton proved many results about refactorable numbers, showing that there were infinitely many and proving a variety of congruence restrictions on their distribution.
 Colton was only later alerted that Kennedy and Cooper had previously investigated the topic.